 The implication is clear.
-Conrad is saying that world is dark and full of corruption, but if one person can live his life in the light, then there is some hope for humanity.
+Conrad is saying that the world is dark and full of corruption, but if one person can live his life in the light, then there is some hope for humanity.

 There have been two films based on Lord Jim.
 The first, a reasonable attempt to bring the book to the screen, was a silent version in 1925, directed by Victor Fleming.

 The second movie appeared in 1965 starring Peter O’Toole, who also acted as one of the producers.
 James Mason was Marlow.
 The screenplay written by the director Richard Brooks included elements of Conrad’s novel but was far from faithful to the tone and message of the original.
-One reviewer observed that ‘Brooks teetered between making a full-blooded, no-holds barred adventure yarn and the psychological study that Conrad wrote.’
-Bosley Crowther of the New York Times called it a ‘big, gaudy clanging color film’ that ‘misses being either Conrad or sheer entertainment cinema.’
+One reviewer observed that ‘Brooks teetered between making a full-blooded, no-holds-barred adventure yarn and the psychological study that Conrad wrote.’
+Bosley Crowther of the New York Times called it a ‘big, gaudy clanging colour film’ that ‘misses being either Conrad or sheer entertainment cinema.’

 So, the advice would be to stick to the book.
 It is not an easy read and certainly, the early chapters are slow and somewhat ponderous, but as the novel gets into its stride, it blossoms and grows into a great work of literature.